Rektroth/sports/README.md

 - `DB_PASSWORD`
   - password of the user provided in `DB_USERNAME`
   - default is `postgres`
-- `MARGIN`
+- `CONFIDENCE_INTERVAL`
-  - the "margin of error" on the simulator's randomizer
+  - the "confidence interval" on the simulator's randomizer
-    - differences in probabilities outside of this margin will be ignored
+    - differences in probabilities outside of a margin of error calculated using this interval will be ignored
-  - default is `0.05`
+  - default is `2.576`

 Example: